Substra/substra-tests/README.md

 # Test design guidelines

-When adding or modifying tests, please follow these guidelines.
+When adding or modifying tests, please follow these guidelines:

 1. The complete test suite must be independent from the substra network
    - The substra network must be started prior to (and independently from) executing the tests